Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 - Individual pull requests and commits should be as concise as possible.
 Ideally, one pull request should address no more than one bug or one new feature.
-- While *diffs* reveal *how* the code has changed, our descriptions should concisely convey *which functionality* has been modified and *why* the change was necessary (**Figure 5**).
+- While `diff` reveals *how* the code has changed, our descriptions should concisely convey *which functionality* has been modified and *why* the change was necessary (**Figure 5**).
 - Commits should be easily searchable.
 Thus, they must be free of spelling